+Each fall (October 15 through December 7), you have the opportunity to make changes to your Medicare plan.
+You can review your current Medicare health and drug coverage during this Annual Enrollment Period.
 If you are dissatisfied with your coverage, you are able to make changes at this time for the upcoming year.
 Even if you are satisfied with your current Medicare coverage, you may want to look at other Medicare options that may better suit your individual needs in the upcoming year.
 Reasons for considering changes could include: increase in travel, medication changes, financial changes, health changes, etc.

 We at Ohio Health Benefits understand that this Annual Enrollment Period is very important to you and would like to help.
 We offer you the opportunity to review your current plan, which is especially useful if you have had difficulties or unforeseen cost under your current plan.
 We strive to help those eligible for Medicare in the most efficient way possible.

 We work diligently to prepare for Annual Enrollment and look forward to help you assess your current insurance situation.
 Please call us at Ohio Health Benefits to schedule your no cost annual review at 800-379-9621.

 11681 Hayden St. (P.O.
 Box 411) Hiram, OH Toll Free 1-800-379-9621

 Construction has completed at the Austinwoods Nursing Center campus in Austintown